wopfel/musical-pancake/README.md

 I'd like to store the data in a MariaDB/MySQL database.

-My steps in phpMyAdmin:
+My steps in phpMyAdmin (see file database/db-dump.sql):
 - create a database ("musical-pancake", collation utf8-bin)
-- create a table ("systems", 4 rows)
+- create a table ("systems")
 - create a user ("musical-pancake", password "aEfV7I5n0tJfgCZ0")